Disagreement as to Material Breach Sample Clauses

 Disagreement as to Material Breach.
 If the Parties reasonably and in good faith disagree as to whether there has been a material breach pursuant to either Section 9.3.1 or 9.3.2, the Party that disputes that there has been a material breach may contest the allegation by referring such matter, within [***] for resolution to the Executive Officers, who shall meet promptly to discuss the matter, and determine, within [***], whether or not a material breach has occurred pursuant to Section 9.3.1 or 9.3.2, as applicable.
 If the Executive Officers are unable to resolve a dispute within such [***] period after it is referred to them, the matter will be resolved as provided in Section 12.7 of the Master Collaboration Agreement.

 Disagreement as to Material Breach.
-Notwithstanding Section 13.3.1 (Material Breach), if the Parties in good faith disagree as to whether there has been a material breach of this Agreement, then: (a) the Party that disputes whether there has been a material breach may contest the allegation by referring such matter, within the Cure Period, for resolution in accordance with Section 14.6 (Choice of Law; Dispute Resolution); (b) the relevant Cure Period with respect to such alleged material breach will be tolled from the date on which the Party that disputes whether there has been a material breach notifies the other Party of such Dispute and through the resolution of such Dispute in accordance with the applicable provisions of this Agreement; and (c) subject to Section 13.8 (Surviving Provisions), during the pendency of such Dispute, all of the terms and conditions of this Agreement will remain in effect and the Parties will continue to perform all of their respective obligations hereunder.
+Notwithstanding Section 15.2.1, if the Parties disagree in good faith as to whether there has been a material breach of this Agreement, then: (a) the Party that disputes whether there has been a material breach may contest the allegation by referring such matter, within [***] days following its receipt of notice of alleged material breach, for resolution in accordance with Section 16.8.1; (b) the relevant Cure Period with respect to such alleged material breach will be tolled from the date on which the Party that disputes whether there has been a material breach notifies the other Party of such Dispute until the resolution of such Dispute in accordance with the applicable provisions of this Agreement; (c) subject to Section 16.8, during the pendency of such Dispute, all of the terms and conditions of this Agreement will remain in effect and the Parties will continue to perform all of their respective obligations hereunder; and (d) if it is ultimately determined that the breaching Party committed such material breach, then the breaching Party will have the right to cure such 50 material breach, after such determination, within the Cure Period (as may be extended in accordance with Section 15.2.1), which will commence as of the date of such determination.

 Disagreement as to Material Breach.
-Notwithstanding Section 15.2.1, if the Parties in good faith disagree as to whether there has been a Material Breach of this Agreement, then: (a) the Party that disputes whether there has been a Material Breach may contest the allegation by referring such matter, within [******] following its receipt of notice of alleged Material Breach, for resolution in accordance with Section 16.7.1(a); (b) the relevant Cure Period with respect to such alleged Material Breach shall be [******].
+Notwithstanding Section 14.2.1, if the Parties in good faith disagree as to whether there has been a Material Breach of this Agreement, then: (a) the Party that disputes whether there has been a Material Breach may contest the allegation by referring such matter, within [******] following its receipt of notice of alleged Material Breach, for resolution in accordance with Section 15.6.3(a); (b) the relevant Cure Period with respect to such alleged Material Breach shall be [******].

 AutoNDA by SimpleDocs